vrivellino/chef-java_se/README.md

 This will download the JDK that best matches platform criteria e.g., Windows 64-bit with force_i586 flag set to true will match https://s3.amazonaws.com/mybucket/java/jdk-8u51-windows-i586.exe.
-Note that the JDK file names must be the same as that found on Oracle's download page.
+Note that JDK file names must be the same as that found on Oracle's download page.

 ## Versioning